 We have no Chief Investment Officer or "house view".
-There is likely no single holding on which all team members agree, and we view this as a positive measure of the health of our team's diversity of thought, culture and willingness to respectfully disagree.
+There is likely no single holding on which all team members agree.
+We view this as a positive measure of the health of our diversity of thought, culture and willingness to respectfully disagree.
 Group-think, confirmation bias and motivated reasoning are all important behavioural risks we endeavour to mitigate.